 Unless you want to get pregnant again, it’s important to use contraception every time you have sex.
 You’ll have a chance to talk about this before you leave hospital.
-You can also talk to your GP or health visitor or visit a family planning clinic.
+You can also talk to your GP, health visitor or family planning clinic.

-If you are thinking about having another baby, find out more about planning a pregnancy.
+If you’re thinking about having another baby, find out more about planning a pregnancy.

 Driving after having a baby

 There is no rule or legal requirement about when you can start driving again after giving birth vaginally.
 But it is best to wait until any medication is out of your system, you’re not in pain and you feel comfortable and confident before you get behind the wheel.
 It’s worth checking with your insurance provider in case they have a clause about giving birth recently.

 You shouldn’t drive home from the hospital after giving birth.